-Every human being has the right People should be able to make choices and decisions based to believe what they want, voice interests, regardless of their sexual orientation, their ethnicity or their religion.
+choices and decisions based orientation, their ethnicity or their religion.
 Each individual is unique, and individual differences lead to diversity.

 Equality & Social justice

 We are not the same, but we are equal.
 We should be treated as such.
 And this should be reflected in the way our social and legal systems work.